 - Any processing is carried out without disclosure to a third party.

 - What data do we hold?

-Current information is stored by Rand’s Clerk on personal computers or memory sticks which is held in a secure location that is password protected or are held in paper format.
+Current information is stored by Rand’s Clerk on a personal computer which is held in a secure location that is password protected and is held in paper format in a secure location.